-- 4.11.f.2. with neurosurgical emergencies; (Core) - 4.11.f.3. with critical obstetric and gynecologic disorders; and, ^(Core) - 4.11.f.4. after discharge from the critical care unit.
-(Core) - 4.11.g.
-Fellows must have experience in managing patients with tracheostomies, including their specific complications. ^(Detail) - 4.11.h.
-Fellows must have experience in the role of critical care medicine consultant in the inpatient setting. ^(Core) - 4.11.i.
-The educational program must provide fellows individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty. ^(Core)
+- 4.11.g.3.
+Each fellow should be responsible, on average, for four to eight patients during each half day session.
+(Detail) - 4.11.g.4.
+Fellows may be exempted from ambulatory experiences during MICU rotations, other time-intensive rotations, or vacation.
+These exemptions must not exceed a total of six months.
+(Detail) - 4.11.h.
+Fellows must have experience in managing patients with tracheostomies, including their specific complications.
+(Detail) - 4.11.i.
+Fellows must have experience in the role of a pulmonary disease consultant in both the inpatient and outpatient settings and as a critical care medicine consultant in the inpatient setting.
+(Core) - 4.11.j.
+The educational program must provide fellows with individualized educational experiences to allow them to participate in opportunities relevant to their future practice or to further skill/competence development in the foundational educational experiences of the subspecialty.
+(Core)